Dave Pensado

 Dave Pensado is a Grammy Award-winning mix engineer.
 His career began in Atlanta in the 1970s and 1980s doing live and studio sound engineering.
 He has lived in Los Angeles since 1990.

 He mixes between 200 and 250 songs a year at Larrabee Studios in Los Angeles.
 When recording he usually records at Echo Bar Studios in North Hollywood.

 On September 12, 2011, Pensado started a weekly show called Pensado's Place, together with Herb Trawick, his manager and business partner.
 The first part of the show is about audio engineering techniques; Pensado evaluates - sometimes assisted or replaced by a guest speaker - plugins, outboard gear like microphones, and demonstrates how to improve the mix.
 The second part is an interview of a mixing engineer, master engineer, producer, label CEO or singer-songwriter.
+Pensado and Trawick created the show to educate engineers on gear and technique while giving credit to pioneers of the industry.
+In January 2020, the pair were inducted into the TEC Hall of Fame in recognition of the show's contribution to audio education.

 On July 20, 2013, Pensado and Trawick hosted an event at Vintage King Los Angeles called "Pensado Gear Expo 2013".
 More than one thousand people from around the world attended.
 22-time Grammy Award-winning engineer, Al Schmitt, Steven Slate, Alex da Kid, Ryan Hewitt, and Robert Duncan were a few of the featured guests of the expo.